-During a recent two day fundraising project for a charity in Peterborough, I met two taxi drivers.
+During a two day fundraising project for a charity in Peterborough, I met two taxi drivers.
 On the Tuesday the driver who took me to the charity’s venue was friendly and drove perfectly well.
 But when I made the same journey the next day, though less chatty, the driver was more successful because he applied what I call the Wealthy Cab Driver’s secret.

 What do you think he did?